datafolklabs/cement-gitbook/core-foundation/extensions-1.md

 {% endhint %}

 {% hint style="info" %}
 As of Cement 2.1.3, optional extensions with external dependencies are now being shipped along with mainline sources.
-This means, that Cement Core continues to maintain a 100% zero dependency policy, however Framework Extensions _can_ rely on external deps.
+This means that although Cement Core continues to maintain a 100% zero dependency policy, Framework Extensions _can_ rely on external deps.
 It is the responsibility of the application developer to include these dependencies in their application \(as the Cement package does not include these dependencies\).
 {% endhint %}